patherlkd/easy-pair-table-lammps/README.md

 ## How to contribute?

-* Suggest a pair_potential to add into the potentials_for_lammps.py

-* If you have used this tool and want to add your potential, then send  the python code for such a potential along with the potential and force test plots to luke.davis@ucl.ac.uk.
+* If you have used this tool and want to add your potential, then send  the python code for such a potential along with the make_<your-potential>.py code and potential and force test plots to luke.davis@ucl.ac.uk.
 Then I will add it to the potentials_for_lammps.py.
+Please keep to the style of naming your pair potential function pair_<name>.

 * Possible extensions I or you could work on: (1) numerically optimizing table parameters (N points e.g.) through checking against the relative difference data.
 (2) Automatically implement shifting and truncation to ensure continuity of the force for your pairstyle.